-Serbia: Obrenovac – Nikola Tesla power plant still in danger20.
-May 2014. / News Serbia Energy
+Serbia: Obrenovac – Nikola Tesla power plant still in danger, News Serbia Energy

 The possibility of the Sava overflowing is the greatest threat to the power station Nikola Tesla in Obrenovac, where pumps are being used to drain underground water, as the water from the Sava would then merge with the flood water from the Kolubara, Serbia’s Minister of Energy Aleksandar Antic said on Monday.